ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ## JSONObjectEachRow {#jsonobjecteachrow}

-In this format, all data is represented as a single JSON Object, each row is represented as separate field of this object similar to JSONEachRow format.
+In this format, all data is represented as a single JSON Object, each row is represented as a separate field of this object similar to JSONEachRow format.

 Example: